weastur/chrome_extension/README.md

 1. First, make sure you have [Git LFS](https://git-lfs.github.com/) installed, and you know how it works
 1. Clone the repo
 1. Go to the Chrome browser.
 Then chrome://extensions -> Developer mode -> Load unpacked
-1. To view dev console use `Inspect views service worker` on enxtension page
+1. To view dev console use `Inspect views background page` on enxtension page